redsquirrel7/KingMe/README.md

 - Add counter measures for other king.txt tricks (like the mount trick)
 - The little script the cron job calls is sloppy and will start the whole script over even the downloading the bins and such.
 Gotta clean that up.
+- Auto detect if curl and wget are on the VM and choose which one to use.
+- Parse some args so this thing can be a little more dynamic.
 - Re-write this REAME.
 It's also sloppy.
 But hey!
 It's late!
 Give me a break! haha

 ## Version Notes
-v0.1 - Initial release written after some shower thoughts late at night
+- v0.1 - Initial release written after some shower thoughts late at night
+- v0.2 - Added steps to rename the busybox bins and make them executable (don't know how I missed this...), added wget commands for the bins (just in case), and added some noclobber stuff.
+Also, updated "Future Plans" section of README.